turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 </html>
 ~~~

-In case of the template tags which backend renders, you can use [https://www.npmjs.com/package/ejs](https://www.npmjs.com/package/ejs) to escape them.
+In case of a need to escape the template tags which backend renders, you can use [https://www.npmjs.com/package/ejs](https://www.npmjs.com/package/ejs).

 How it works?
 ---